seperman/fast-autocomplete/README.md

 This library was written when we came to the conclusion that Elasticsearch's Autocomplete suggestor is not fast enough and doesn't do everything that we need:

-1. Once we switched to Fast Autocomplete, our average latency went from 120ms to 30ms so an improvement of 3-4x in performance.
+1. Once we switched to Fast Autocomplete, our average latency went from 120ms to 30ms so an improvement of 3-4x in performance and errors went down to zero.
-2. Elasticsearch's Autocomplete suggestor does not handle fuzzy matches when the first few characters have mis-spelling in them.
-3. Elasticsearch's Autocomplete suggestor does not handle any sort of combination of the words you have put in.
+2. Elasticsearch's Autocomplete suggestor does not handle any sort of combination of the words you have put in.
 For example Fast Autocomplete can handle `2018 Toyota Camry in Los Angeles` when the words `2018`, `Toyota Camry`, `Los Angeles` are seperately fed into it.
 While Elasticsearch's autocomplete needs that whole sentence to be fed to it to show it in Autocomplete results.

 You might say:

 1. Regarding #1: Yes, but you are using caching.
 Answer: shhh Yes, keep it quiet.
 We are also doing Levenshtein Edit distance using a C library so it improves there too.
-2. Regarding #2: You can use the normal search in Elasticsearch with edge grams and N-grams.
-Answer: Yes we could, but that is sub-optimal and even slower than Elasticsearch's built-in Autocomplete suggestor.
-Why would you want to add all those variations of words to your graph when Levenshtein can get you the fuzzy matches?
-3. Regarding #3: I'm speechless.
+2. Regarding #2: I'm speechless.
 Answer: Ok, now we are talking.

 # How